Linda M. Gibson-Young

 |BSN||1998||Nursing||Auburn University at Montgomery|

 Dr. Linda Gibson-Young has rich academic experience teaching undergraduate and graduate nursing students.
-She has a PhD in nursing, and is a family nurse practitioner (certified with ANCC) and nurse educator (certified with NLN).
-In 2016, She was inducted as Fellows in the American Association of Nurse Practitioners (AANP).
+She has a PhD in nursing, and is certified as a family nurse practitioner (ANCC) and nurse educator (NLN).
+In 2016, she was inducted as a Fellow in the American Association of Nurse Practitioners (FAANP).
 In 2015, she was named a Leadership for Academic Nursing Program (LANP) Fellow with the American Association of Colleges in Nursing (AACN) and received the Outstanding Research Award from The National Organization of Nurse Practitioner Faculties (NONPF).

 Dr. Gibson-Young’s research interest focuses on home interventions aimed towards family management of childhood asthma with the use of in-home technologies.
-She also has experience with school-based initiatives; family and community partnerships; and smoke exposure to cigarettes, e-cigarettes, and hookah.
-Her research highlights interdisciplinary teams including nurse practitioners, school nurses, community partners, physicians, pharmacists, social work, nutrition, kinesiology, and respiratory therapy.
+She also has experience with school-based interventions; family and community partnerships, including camps; and use of cigarettes, e-cigarettes, JUULs, and hookah.
+Her research utilizes undergraduate and graduate students, interdisciplinary teams, and interventions geared towards addressing child and family health disparities.

 Dr. Gibson-Young has experience teaching undergraduate BSN students and graduate MSN, DNP, and PhD students.
-Her specialty areas include pediatrics, pulmonary, evidence-based practice, and project management.
+Her specialty areas include pediatrics, population health, pulmonary, evidence-based practice, and project management.

 Dr. Gibson-Young has collaborative outreach with childhood asthma camps, school-based health education partnerships, and events improving home management of childhood asthma.
-She si currently expanding outreach to include interdisciplinary team efforts related to child health in the southeastern region.
+She is currently expanding outreach to include interdisciplinary team efforts related to child health outcomes in the southeastern region.

 students diagnosed with asthma.
 Annals of Epidemiology, 26, 865-869. doi.org/10.1016/j.annwpidem.2016.10.004